 On August 30, 1984, 16 Marlborough was purchased from Robert Pantano by Alan Green and his wife, Lois Green.
 In October of 1984, they applied for (and subsequently received) permission to convert the house from a single-family dwelling into a three-family dwelling.
 In the application, they noted that the building “has been used as a lodging house and has had other uses since 1946.”

-The property remained a three-family dwelling in 2015.
+The property was assessed as a single-family dwelling in 2022.